keras-team/keras-hub/ROADMAP.md

   part of the library itself, but rather a way to vet our components and show best practices.

-- **A community of NLP practioners.** KerasNLP is a actively growing project, and we welcome contributors on all fronts of our development.
-We hope that our guides and examples can be both a valuable resource to experienced practitioners, and a accessible entry point to newcomers to the field.
+- **A community of NLP practitioners.** KerasNLP is an actively growing project, and we welcome contributors on all fronts of our development.
+We hope that our guides and examples can be both a valuable resource to experienced practitioners and an accessible entry point to newcomers to the field.

 ## What KerasNLP is not